Uninterpretable-Evolving-Blackbox/askVEPai/work/research/generation_pipeline_proposal.md

 **Design principle for Ask VEPai:** deterministic code + KB + checker **dispose** of the labels; a local LLM **proposes** only natural language (queries, optional justification).
-This matches the project's defense-in-depth architecture and Exp 6 (examples-dominant grounding).
+This matches the project's "generate-and-verify" architecture and Exp 6 (examples-dominant grounding).

 ---